atomfinger/resume/resume.md

 ----------
 **Senior Consultant**, TietoEvry (05.2018 - current)

-Made banking systems for some of the biggest banks in the nordic region.
+Made banking systems for some of the biggest banks in the Nordic region.

  * Made and maintained core web systems for multiple banks
  * Improved the development process by